• Home

 • top rump

 This is where a slow cooker can be your best friend.
 Slow cooking can take any type of cheaper cut and turn it into a fantastic, tender dish.
-You can add in things like broth that you made, vegetables, garlic etc set it for 6 hours or so and just leave it.
-It turns out to only costing you a few dollars a meal and make incredibly good meals.
-If you’re in a grocery store look for the cheaper cuts or if at a market or butcher ask them for these cuts as well.
+You can add in things like broth that you made, vegetables, garlic, etc. Set it for a few hours to cook.
+If you’re in a grocery store look for the cheaper cuts or if at a market or butcher ask them for these specific cheaper cuts.
 The farmers and butchers will also know the best way to cook the various cuts of meat and what goes well with them so use them as a great resource!

 7. Quinoa– quinoa is not a grain but a seed and good organic varieties are becoming as cheap as rice.
 This ingredient can be stretched far in dishes as well as making salads.

-9. For fresh Veg keep them in either a plastic bag or brown bag and wrap the bag up while trying to squeeze all the air out.
-Doing this and keeping it in a vegetable crisper in your fridge will vastly extend the life of the Veg.
-Keeping as much air out as possible allows it to not break down, wilt or turn brown
+9. Save by storing well – For fresh Veggies keep them in either a plastic bag or brown bag and wrap the bag up while squeezing the air out.
+With air out keeping them in a vegetable crisper in the fridge will vastly extend the product’s shelf life.

 The easiest herbs to grow also tend to be some of the best for you such as: